National celebrations marking 51 years of unification for the United Arab Emirates

 We are still awaiting a complete lineup of events for National Day, but here are the ones that we know so far and venues with a great reputation for putting on a fabulous display for National Day.

-We would strongly advise booking early for anywhere reporting to have firework views and expect to pay significantly more than usual at restaurants offering front row seats.
+We would strongly advise booking early for anywhere reporting to have fireworks views and expect to pay significantly more than usual at restaurants offering front-row seats.

 Normal entry fees to Globel Village apply of 15 AED to participate in these events.

-The Pointe’s The Palm Fountain we suspect will be putting on another spectacular fireworks and fountain display against the backdrop of Atlantis the Palm.
+The Pointe’s The Palm Fountain will be putting on another spectacular fireworks and fountain display against the backdrop of Atlantis the Palm.

-Keep your eye out at 8:30 PM on Friday the 3rd of December 2021 for the La Mer fireworks display.
-A
+Keep your eye out at 8:30 PM on Friday, the 3rd of December 2022 for the La Mer fireworks display.

 National Day celebrations will take place over all three days, with three light shows taking place between 6:30 PM and 10:00 PM from Bluewaters Island (Ain Dubai observation wheel), easy to view from The Beach, JBR.